-Organic wine production.
+Organic wines production.

 Organic wine production is based on nourishing the soil to maintain its natural characteristics.
 It is this that produces better grapes and so better tasting wines.
 Organic wine producers say using fertilisers, pesticides, and fungicides has stripped the land of its natural minerals and weakened the soil: poor soil means poorer grapes.
 Working the soil to improve it means that organic wine production is more expensive compared to when chemicals are added.
 Unlike fruit and vegetables, there is no extra mark-up on organic wine to pay for it.
 With no price advantage, organic and bio-dynamic vineyards are aiming for quality wines to win sales.
 We feel sure that you will taste and feel the benefit.